intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/tags-list/datasources-tag.md

 layout: docs
 category: Unity 7
 ---

-Unity datasource connectors is a unified facade to integrate content from different external sources.
+| **Note**: Datasources configuration is the same for Unity ExtJs and Unity React.

-Configuration for Unity ExtJs is the same as [Datasources Configuration for Unity React](../../../unity-react/configuration/tags-list/datasources-tag.md).
+Please see [Datasources Configuration](../../../unity-react/configuration/tags-list/datasources-tag.md) in Unity React configuration section.